 Create your own QR code with our QR Code generator

-Whether you decide to use Microsoft® Tag or QR codes for your advertising, you must build a campaign around your tags if you want your customers to find value in them.
+When you decide to use QR codes for your advertising, you must build a campaign around your tags if you want your customers to find value in them.
 Any type of business can use this type of campaign:

 - tourist attractions